 - Jaime Harrison officially elected Democratic National Chair | CNN | 1.21.2021

 - Former South Carolina Senate Candidate Jaime Harrison elected DNC Chair | CBS News | 1.21.2021

 - Democrats formally elect Harrison as new DNC Chair | The Hill | 1.21.2021

 Most of the selection process for Chair and every other officer position is laid out in the Charter and Bylaws, the constitution of the Democratic Party.
 Here’s what the Charter and Bylaws call for:

 It’s helpful to remember that the DNC is a committee made up of voting committee members.
 There are about 447 members on the national committee, and they’ll be the Democratic leaders selecting our next Chair.
 These are people elected by your community to represent you: Most states elect their DNC members at the same time as presidential nominating convention delegates.
 State party chairs and vice chairs are also voting DNC members, as are representative officials from various levels of elected office, Democratic organizations, and constituency groups.
 Members will be voting on candidates for Chair, Vice Chair, Secretary, National Finance Chair and Treasurer.
-In Denver, the Rules and Bylaws Committee set the deadline to declare candidacy for those positions for February 21.
-Candidates must file paperwork with the DNC and have signatures from 20 voting DNC members to be considered.

 When They Vote: